Sisterhood in Switzerland: Women-only outdoor activities

 On the 24h Womens only hike © Switzerland Tourism/Alpinschule BERGFALKE

-If you’re up for a similar experience at a (slightly!) more relaxed pace, hiking could be for you.
-The Swiss love hiking, and with over 65,000km of marked trails, most of them revealing stunning Alpine vistas, it’s not hard to see why.
+If you want a similar experience but at a slower pace, hiking might be for you.
+The Swiss love hiking, and with over 65,000km of marked trails showing off stunning Alpine views, it's easy to see why.

-100% Women offers numerous hiking experiences for a range of abilities, and whatever you want from your hike, you can bet that 100% Women have created the trail for you.
-Amongst more regular hikes (as much as the spectacular scenery in Switzerland can ever be called ‘regular’) you will find wellness-themed hikes that weave together any combination of walking, yoga, qigong, meditation, mindfulness and breathing exercises, all against the most exquisite backdrops of mountains, forests, hills and lakes.
-There are also ‘offline’ hikes where phones are banned for the duration (anywhere from a few hours to a few days), thus providing a much-needed digital detox.
+100% Women offers many hiking experiences for different abilities.
+Whatever you want from your hike, they have a trail for you.
+Among the regular hikes, you’ll find wellness-themed hikes that mix walking, yoga, qigong, meditation, mindfulness, and breathing exercises, all set against beautiful backdrops of mountains, forests, hills, and lakes.
+There are also ‘offline’ hikes where phones are banned for a few hours to a few days, giving you a digital detox.

 Lauterbrunnen village in Switzerland © Gaspar Janos/Shutterstock